gbdev/pandocs/src/Gameboy_Camera.md

 exposure = ([A002]<<8) | [A003]
 CYCLES   = 32446 + N_bit + 16 * exposure
 ```

 Divide those values by 2 to get the sensor clocks.

 ### Capture process timings

 The next values are in sensor clocks.
-Multiply by 2 to get Game Boy cycles
+Multiply by 2 to get Game Boy cycles:

 ```
     - Reset pulse.
     - Configure sensor registers.
 (11 x 8 CLKs)